VRConservation/t4w/04-intro.md

 ## Rewilding
 Or make this a caveats section.
 Truly rewilded self-willed wilderness should not have tech.
 Also caveats on the use of surveillance, top-down enforceent, and the availability of tech in developing countries.

+# Book & audience
+About the book
+Why this book?
+Audience
+Authors

 ## Chapters
 Sentence summary of each chapter